landru29/gogis/README.md

 ### Implementations on Database level

-Now you just have to implements the following:
+Now, you just have to implement the following:

 ```golang
 type CustomSQL Custom